Utah Is A Constitutaional Carry State

 76-10-500.
 Uniform law.

-(a) prohibited from owning, possessing, purchasing, selling, transferring, transporting, or keeping any firearm at his place of residence, property, business, or in any vehicle lawfully in his possession or lawfully under his control; or
+(a) prohibit an individual from owning, possessing, purchasing, selling, transferring, transporting, or keeping any firearm at the individual's place of residence, property, business, or in any vehicle lawfully in the individual's possession or lawfully under the individual's control; or

-(b) required to have a permit or license to purchase, own, possess, transport, or keep a firearm.
+(b) require an individual to have a permit or license to purchase, own, possess, transport, or keep a firearm.

 As used in this part: